We review decisions made by people or bodies with a public law function, eg local authorities and regulatory bodies. We can:

 Who we are

-We are a specialist court within the Queen’s Bench Division of the High Court of Justice.
+We are a specialist court within the King’s Bench Division of the High Court of Justice.

 We are based at the Royal Courts of Justice, London and also at centres in Birmingham, Cardiff, Leeds and Manchester.